Sanja-Misic/Sanja-Misic/README.md

 ### Hi there 👋

 🧚 I'm Sanja, a passionate front-end developer.
-In my portfolio, you can see some of my projects and learn more about my work.
-To learn more about me, please check out my portfolio website that I've created.
+To see more about me, please check out my portfolio website that I've created.
 You can find it at https://sanja-misic.github.io/My-portfolio-website/.

 💁I have experience working with HTML5, CSS3, SASS and JavaScript, and am constantly seeking opportunities to expand my knowledge and skills.